mishra28soumya/lecture0/README.md

 # lecture0
-This repository contains sample code from cs50's web programming with javascript and python
+This repository contains sample code from cs50's web programming with javascript and python.